mcculzac/Volkswagen/README.md

 ##Training the model

 ##How the process flow
+1. Parsing the email
+2. Identify the task ID and extract the useful information
-input a task ID and with some necessary information.
-The bot will apply different model to work on the task.
+3. input tje task ID and with necessary information.
+4. The bot will apply different model to work on the task.
 .....